zhl003/crunchy-containers/examples/helm/template-small/README.md

-Qingcloud Data Small Template Helm Example
+Radondb Data Small Template Helm Example
 =======

 [PostgreSQL](https://postgresql.org) is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.